gummadileepkumar/TSA_EXP1B/README.md

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on infy_stock dataset
+To perform regular differncing,seasonal adjustment and log transformation on infy_stock dataset

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy